-Mark Herring wins Democratic nomination to seek third term as Va. attorney general
+Mark Herring wins Democratic nomination to seek a third term as Va. attorney general

 “Jones’s campaign might put him a better place for a future statewide race,” Farnsworth said.
 “Losing isn’t necessarily a bad thing if no one expects you to win in the first place.
 You build name recognition.
 You learn how to run statewide.”

 In the general election, Herring will take on Republican Del.
-Jason Miyares, the son of a Cuban immigrant and a former prosecutor from Virginia Beach.
+Jason Miyares, a former prosecutor from Virginia Beach and son of a Cuban immigrant.

 Miyares beat out three other candidates to take the GOP nomination in May.

 Farnsworth said a bruising political contest is possible, since the attorney general’s race typically draws ideological candidates on both sides of the political aisle.

-Miyares did not immediately respond to a request for comment, but said in a campaign launch video that his top priority will be public safety.
-He said an “out-of-control” state legislature dominated by Democrats has endangered Virginians with misguided policies on parole and sentencing and has turned its back on law enforcement by pushing for things such as an end to qualified immunity for police.

-“The government of the Commonwealth of Virginia has one job — keep our people safe and secure,” Miyares said in the launch video.
-“It means keeping the bad guys behind bars and the good guys protected.”
+In a statement, Miyares said the policies Herring and the Democratic-controlled legislature support on parole, bail reform and mandatory minimums are making Virginians less safe.

+“Attorney General Herring has decided to side with criminals over law-abiding citizens,” Miyares said in the statement.
+“Attorney General Herring and the Democrat led legislature supported laws that will bring more violent criminals into our neighborhoods.”

 State records show that if Herring wins in November and serves a four-year term, he will be among a handful of attorneys general who have served more than a decade.

-Often, the job has been seen as a steppingstone to the governor’s mansion and many attorneys general have resigned to seek higher office.
+Often, the job has been seen as a steppingstone to the governor’s mansion.
+Many attorneys general have resigned to seek higher office.

 Democrats have already tipped their hand on a general election strategy: tie Miyares to Trump.

 An ad by a new political action committee launched on social media in recent days features an image of Trump — who remains deeply unpopular in Virginia — looming over the shoulder of Miyares.

-The ad’s tagline says the state needs an attorney general for Virginia “not for Donald Trump.”
+The ad’s tagline says the state needs an attorney general for Virginia, “not for Donald Trump.”